The Danish Science Festival

 Fun With Physics

-At the Roskilde Festival 2019, the European Organization for Nuclear Research (CERN) and the Niels Bohr Institute will join forces to welcome visitors inside the Science Pavilion, where, among other participants, researchers from the DNRF’s Center of Excellence DISCOVERY will be part of several different workshops held for the many festivalgoers.
-For instance, people can engage in building a cloud chamber or creating a solar charger and, thus, be invited to see the world in a new way.
+At the Roskilde Festival 2019, the European Organization for Nuclear Research (CERN) and the Niels Bohr Institute joined forces to welcome visitors inside the Science Pavilion, where, among other participants, researchers from the DNRF’s Center of Excellence DISCOVERY were a part of several different workshops held for the many festival goers.
+For instance, people could engage in building a cloud chamber or creating a solar charger and, thus, be invited to see the world in a new way.
 It is hoped that the experience will encourage participants to question the community around them.

-At this year’s Copenhagen film festival CPH:DOX, for one night, the iconic Ny Carlsberg Glyptotek was transformed into a cinema and opened its doors to the public for the premiere of the documentary “Almost Human.”
+At the Copenhagen film festival CPH:DOX 2018, for one night, the iconic Ny Carlsberg Glyptotek were transformed into a cinema and opened its doors to the public for the premiere of the documentary “Almost Human.”
 In addition, people had the opportunity to meet the 10 researchers involved in the film, including head of center at the DNRF’s Center for Urban Networks (UrbNet), Aarhus University, Rubina Raja.
 After the premiere, the public was invited to engage in open conversations with the researchers about our relationship with technology and its challenges.